History Files

 c.1764 BC

-Eshnunna had been forcibly forming ties with Mari in the face of Babylon's growing power but, as part of a coalition which attempts to invade Babylonia, the city is defeated and crushed by Hammurabi.
+Eshnunna had forcibly been forming ties with Mari in the face of Babylon's growing power but, as part of a coalition which attempts to invade Babylonia, the city is defeated and crushed by Hammurabi.

 c.1762 BC